Van Leer Jerusalem Institute: Journals

 The Van Leer institute currently publishes two peer-reviewed academic journals in Hebrew – Theory and Criticism and Hazman Hazeh.
 Previously-published journals in English include the Journal of Levantine Studies and Contributions to the History of Concepts.
 From 2011 to 2020, it also published Identities: Journal of Jewish Culture and Identity, a Hebrew-language journal.

 Theory and Criticism

-Theory and Criticism, founded in the early 1990's is a journal for theoretical thought and critical study that appears twice a year in Hebrew.
+Theory and Criticism, founded in the early 1990s is a journal for theoretical thought and critical study that appears twice a year in Hebrew.
 It aims to offer "theoretical discussions and new forms of critique", discussing a wide range of political and cultural issues, in Israel and around the world, from a comparative perspective and in a global context.
 Critical thoughts and ideas put forward by the journal have received some criticism, such as Ofira Seliktar's claim that it is very critical of Israel.

 The journal's editor-in-chief is Dr. Shaul Setter.